-Insufficient pressure and/or non-uniform pressure can lead to lamination defects such as dry film resist wrinkles or open defects in print & etch due to poor resist conformation caused by insufficient nip pressure (see References 1-9).
+Insufficient pressure and/or nonuniform pressure can lead to lamination defects such as dry film resist wrinkles or open defects in print & etch due to poor resist conformation caused by insufficient nip pressure.
 So it is desirable to have a way of measuring nip pressure magnitude and uniformity.
-Pressurex® (see reference 10) surface pressure indicating film measures the actual force profile at the interface of the roller set.
+Pressurex surface pressure indicating film measures the actual force profile at the interface of the roller set.
 The pressure indicating film is placed between the two rolls before closing the nip.
 After closing the nip, and applying the pressure, you can then observe the image captured by the pressure indicating film revealing both the pressure distribution and magnitude ("footprint" as it is commonly called).

-Pressurex[®] measures pressure from 2 to 43,200 PSI (0.14 - 3,000 kg/cm2).
-When placed between contacting surfaces, it instantaneously and permanently changes color directly proportional to the actual pressure applied.
+Pressurex measures pressure from 2 to 43,200 PSI (0.14 - 3,000 kg/ cm2).
+When placed between contacting surfaces, it instantaneously and permanently changes color in direct proportion to the actual pressure applied (Figure 1).
 The precise pressure magnitude is easily determined by comparing color variation results to a color correlation chart (conceptually similar to interpreting Litmus paper).